sneshyba/pypchem/README.md

 	sudo python -m pip install h5io
 	sudo python -m pip install h5py

-*The exchange directory*.
+*The exchange directory*

 Before setting up nbgrader, it is necessary to loosen the protections of folder '/srv/nbgrader/', '/srv/nbgrader/exchange', and '/srv/nbgrader/exchange/pchem'.
 I set them to wide-open (777) privileges.

-*Setting up nbgrader in the instructor’s account.* Create a file, nbgrader_config.py, in two places: the folder where the code will reside, and in the .jupyter folder in the home directory.
+*Setting up nbgrader in the instructor’s account*

+Create a file, nbgrader_config.py, in two places: the folder where the code will reside, and in the .jupyter folder in the home directory.
 Contents of both should be something along the lines of

 	c = get_config()
 	c.CourseDirectory.course_id = “pchem”